Neep Help? Email us at [email protected]

 Surgical Scar

 Scars typically take a shape that reflects the original injury to the skin.
-How a scar looks in the end depends on what caused it, how it was treated, how the body’s ability to heal.
+How a scar looks in the end depends on what caused it, how it was treated, the body’s ability to heal.

 How can you diminish the appearance of a surgical scar?